 Audio Clip Script

-Today, we live in a world where almost any piece of information we want to know is at our fingertips.
-New technology has helped facilitate the creation and sharing of information and ideas at a rapid pace through social media platforms.
-However, has the rapid availability of information through social media has led to shorter human attention spans?
+Today, information is at our fingertips.
+We can share information and ideas with a simple click through social media platforms.
+However, the rapid availability of information and instant exchanges through social media may also be shortening human attention spans.

-A recent study by Microsoft found that humans are now averaging about 8 seconds of uninterrupted focus whereas gold fish are believed to have at least 9 seconds of concentration.
+A recent study by Microsoft found that humans are now averaging about 8 seconds of uninterrupted focus whereas gold fish are believed to be capable of at least 9 seconds of concentration.
 However, gold fish don’t have things like Facebook, Instagram, or twitter providing instantaneous and condensed information at lightning speed.

 1:13-1:55 of 12 news “people are taking in about 6 newspapers worth of data per day, overloaded… what happens when you get a notification…dopamine.
 Instantaneous gratification… NBA”